 Purchase a fishing license

 At minimum, anyone fishing in Alberta or BC needs to have a fishing license and be familiar with the regulations for any waterbody they intend to fish.
-Revenues from angling licenses go towards conservation and fisheries managment activities, and also help officials monitor angler #’s.
+Revenues from angling licenses go directly towards conservation and fisheries management activities, and also help officials monitor angler #’s.
 Don’t go fishing without it; you will be subject to a hefty fine.

 Purchase your Alberta fishing license on-line here… Follow the link to purchase your AB fishing license.
 If you have never had a fishing license in AB, you will first need to create a WIN account.
 Must be renewed annually, April 1st.… Click HERE for 2021 Alberta Sportfishing Regulations.

 Donate to local non-profit organization